-62. Composition of the National Air Transport Facilitation Committee.
+64. Composition of National Air Transport Facilitation Committee

-(1) There is established a National Air Transport Facilitation Committee for the purpose of coordinating facilitation activities between departments, agencies and other organisations concerned with or responsible for various aspects of civil aviation operations.

-(2) The National Air Transport Facilitation Committee shall be composed of senior officials representing the main interests involved in the various aspects of facilitation.

-(3) The following persons from the entities specified below shall be members of the National Air Transport Facilitation Committee-

-- (a) the ministry responsible for civil aviation; - (b) the authority; - (c) the ministry responsible for plant health, veterinary services and fisheries;

-- (d) the department responsible for customs;

-- (e) the department of immigration services;

-- (f) aviation police;

-- (g) the ministry responsible for foreign affairs or protocol division;

-- (h) the ministry responsible for trade

-- (i) the ministry responsible for health;

-- (j) the ministry responsible for tourism;

-- (k) ground handling agencies;
+- (1) There is established a National Air Transport Facilitation Committee for the purpose of coordinating facilitation activities between departments, agencies and other organisations concerned with or responsible for various aspects of civil aviation operations. - (2) The National Air Transport Facilitation Committee shall be composed of senior officials representing the main interests involved in the various aspects of facilitation. - (3) The following persons from the entities specified below shall be members of the National Air Transport Facilitation Committee- - (a) the ministry responsible for civil aviation; - (b) the authority; - (c) the ministry responsible for plant health, veterinary services and fisheries; - (d) the department responsible for customs; - (e) the department responsible for immigration services; - (f) aviation police; - (g) the ministry responsible for foreign affairs or protocol division; - (h) the ministry responsible for trade; - (i) the ministry responsible for health; - (j) the ministry responsible for tourism; - (k) ground handling agencies;

-- (l) aircraft operators;

-- (m) national intelligence agencies;

-- (n) the ministry responsible for defence; and

-- (o) the department responsible for regulation of communication.
+- (1) aircraft operators; - (m) national intelligence agencies; - (n) the ministry responsible for defence; and - (o) the department responsible for regulation of communication.

-63. Functions of the National Air Transport Facilitation Committee.

-The functions of the National Air Transport Facilitation Committee shall include-
+65. Functions of National Air Transport Facilitation Committee The functions of the National Air Transport Facilitation Committee shall include-

-- (a) the implementation of the National Air Transport Facilitation Programme; - (b) the facilitation of co-operation between all stakeholders in the airport environment; - (c) the review of policy matters in relation to clearance formalities applied to international air transport services and ensuring that passengers and cargo are cleared through airports in accordance with best international practice; - (d) the consideration of recommendations made by airport facilitation committees established at international airports;

-- (e) making recommendations to the departments, relevant authorities and other organisations concerned with the National Air Transport Facilitation Programme; - (f) keeping the departments, relevant authorities and other organisations concerned informed of significant developments in the field of international civil aviation, in so far as they affect operations into and out of a particular State; - (g) addressing differences between national regulations and international standards of Annex 9-Facilitation; - (h) advising on the use of new technology and integrating mechanisms to ensure the smooth passage of aircraft, passengers and cargo into and out of the State; - (i) carrying out periodic inspection tours of airports to make assessment on facilitation matters; and - (j) coordination with the National Civil Aviation Security Committee on security aspects of facilitation.
+- (a) the implementation of the National Air Transport Facilitation Programme; - (b) the facilitation of co-operation between all stakeholders in the airport environment; - (c) the review of policy matters in relation to clearance formalities applied to international air transport services and ensuring that passengers and cargo are cleared through airports in accordance with best international practice; - (d) the consideration of recommendations made by airport facilitation committees established at international airports; - (e) making recommendations to the departments, relevant authorities and other organisations concerned with the National Air Transport Facilitation Programme; - (f) keeping the departments, relevant authorities and other organisations concerned informed of significant developments in the field of international civil aviation, in so far as they affect operations into and out of a particular State; - (g) addressing differences between national regulations and international standards of Annex 9-Facilitation; - (h) advising on the use of new technology and integrating mechanisms to ensure the smooth passage of aircraft, passengers and cargo into and out of the State;